Senior Management

 Nick went to Lancing College in Sussex and then studied French and German at the University of St Andrews, including part of the third year in Vienna and Neuchâtel, Switzerland.
 After graduating, he worked in London for a computer research company expanding their business into mainland Europe.
 He did his PGCE at Girton College, Cambridge, and his first post was at St John’s Leatherhead where he held various positions including resident Assistant Housemaster, officer in the RAF Section, ran the sailing and windsurfing club and coached U14 football.
 He joined St Edward’s in 2000 as Head of German and for two years was Modern Languages Coordinator, leading a number of school trips to Berlin, Malawi and most recently in 2023 to Morocco.
 In 2004 he became Housemaster of Cowell’s, a post he held until 2015.
 Amongst many of the highlights of running a boarding house Nick particularly recalls two sponsored parachute jumps from 13,000ft with members of the Sixth Form.
 Nick enjoys travelling, visiting the theatre and opera as well as photography.

 Lawrence studied Maths, Music and Latin at the University of Durham, where he was also organ scholar of St John’s College.
 Following this he spent a year as organ scholar at St Paul’s Cathedral, Melbourne, before becoming school organist at Gresham’s School in 2010.
 There he completed his PGCE and became Head of Academic Music in 2014 and Acting Director of Music in 2016, and was an Assistant HM.
-Since joining St Edward’s in 2017 as Head of Academic Music and AHM in Field House, Lawrence has also taught Theory of Knowledge, Maths and Computer Science, and took up his current role as Assistant Head Academic in January 2020.
+Since joining St Edward’s in 2017 as Head of Academic Music, Lawrence took up his current role as Deputy Head (Systems and Analytics) in 2024, having previously been Assistant Head Academic.
+Lawrence has also taught Theory of Knowledge, Maths and Computer Science.
 Lawrence’s musical interests include playing the organ, piano and violin, choral and orchestral conducting, and making and directing chamber music, and he has a particular interest in the music of J S Bach, Maurice Duruflé and Madeleine Dring.
 Aside from music, Lawrence enjoys board games, crosswords and travel.

 Alex Tester, Assistant Head Co-curriculum